Entanglement cost for infinite-dimensional physical systems

 Infinite-dimensional systems, whether natural or engineered, are common in physics.
 We commonly manipulate entanglement in such infinite-dimensional physical systems in experiments.
 However, most of the significant results on asymptotic entanglement transformation established in the history of entanglement theory are simply lost as soon as one transitions to infinite-dimensional systems, due to the unavailability of key mathematical techniques that the finite-dimensional analyses rely on.

-Here we have solved the fundamental problem of characterizing an operational measure of entanglement, the entanglement cost~\cite{Bennett-distillation, Bennett-distillation-mixed, Bennett-error-correction,Hayden-EC}, in the general infinite-dimensional setting.
+Here we have solved the fundamental problem of characterizing an operational measure of entanglement, the entanglement cost~\cite{Bennett-distillation, Bennett-distillation-mixed, Bennett-error-correction,Hayden-EC, Buscemi2011}, in the general infinite-dimensional setting.
 To wit, we have proved that the entanglement cost of any infinite-dimensional state $\rho_{AB}$ with finite quantum entropy on either $A$ or $B$ is given by the regularized entanglement of formation.
-This extends the foundational finite-dimensional result of Ref.~\cite{Hayden-EC} to the case of infinite dimensions.
+This extends the foundational finite-dimensional result of Refs.~\cite{Hayden-EC, Buscemi2011} to the case of infinite-dimensional quantum systems.
 We believe that the restriction to states with finite local entropy is physically justified, as states with finite local energy always obey it, for any choice of Hamiltonian that satisfies the Gibbs hypothesis.

-The techniques used in the finite-dimensional analysis in Ref.~\cite{Hayden-EC}, such as strong typically, monotonicity, and asymptotic continuity, are no longer directly applicable if we allow manipulation of infinite-dimensional systems.
+The techniques used in the finite-dimensional analysis in Ref.~\cite{Hayden-EC}, such as strong typicality, monotonicity, and asymptotic continuity, are no longer directly applicable if we allow manipulation of infinite-dimensional systems.
 Nevertheless, we constructed an optimal protocol for entanglement dilution of infinite-dimensional mixed states by employing a known notion of typicality for countably infinite alphabets and a new ``wasteful'' protocol that deals specifically with the ``rare'' part of the state.
 Remarkably, the protocol is implementable with one-way LOCC and a finite amount of classical communication assisted by a finite number of ebits, yet it still approximately outputs copies of the infinite-dimensional target state.